ronnierap/kreate-kube/README.md

 By default `kreate` will look for a file `kreate*.konf` in your current directory.
-It is possible to specify a different directory or file using the `--konfig` option.
+It is possible to specify a different directory or file using the `--konfig` or `-k` option.
 If this is a directory it will look for a `kreate*.konf` file in this directory.